JieChenSimon/CoRF/README.md

 #### 1. Initializing File Structure with `truffle`

-- Create a new folder named `test` in the path `CoRF/example`.
+- Create a new folder, such as `test`, in the path `CoRF/example`.
 Open a terminal in this folder and execute:

   ```shell
   truffle init